aakashsinghgit/ML-Engineering-Projects/Projects/P1_Loan_Criterion/README.md

-# Loan Criterion
+# Loan Criterion - Project Objective

-A simple web application to determine loan eligibility using a machine learning model.
+This project is a **simple ML-powered web application** that predicts **loan approval** based on applicant details.

+It serves as your **first step in ML Engineering**, demonstrating how to deploy a trained machine learning model using a Flask web app.
 Users enter information on a web page, and the app predicts whether they qualify for a loan.

+While it showcases the foundational components of building a web application, its **primary goal is to demonstrate integrating a machine learning model as a core feature in a working web app**.
+This serves as a **template for deploying machine learning solutions in web environments**.
+Visit the main repo page for the full roadmap.

 ---
-## Skills
+## Skills Covered

-1. Train a ML model using a Jupyter Notebook
-2. Basic Flask Web App with MySQL and MongoDB
-3. Serve a ML model to Flask app with Pickling
+✅ Train a classification model to predict loan approval (yes/no).

----

-## Project Objective

-This project is a comprehensive, hands-on introduction to full-stack web development using Python with Flask and MySQL with MongoDB.
-While it showcases the foundational components of building a web application, its primary goal is to demonstrate how a fully trained machine learning model can be integrated into a working web app and used as a core feature.
-The project leverages Python's pickling to serialize and load the trained model, enabling real-time predictions within the Flask application.
-This provides a template for deploying machine learning solutions in web environments.

-For End-to-End ML Model training in a Flask Web App with modular structure, checkout the production-grade project - https://github.com/aakashsinghgit/ML-Engineering-Projects/tree/main/Projects/P2_HealthInsurance_Price
+✅ Pickle the trained model for later inference.
+✅ Build a Flask web app (with MYSQL and MongoDB) to serve the model for user input and display predictions.

 ---
 ## Project Structure